Help

 Queues

-A queue is a list of episodes, and is playing from top to bottom.
-By default there are no queues, so the section is empty (this isn’t strictly true, as there is always an ad-hoc queue, but it is hidden by default.
+A queue is a list of episodes that play from top to bottom.
+By default, there are no queues, so the section is empty (this isn’t strictly true, as there is always an ad-hoc queue, but it is hidden by default.
 See the FAQ entry for more details).

 Episodes can be appended to a queue.
 Tap the Add to Queue button in an episode’s dialog box to do this.
+You can choose to add the episode at the start of the queue, after the episode that is currently playing (next), or at the end of the queue.
 Tap the listen button to play the queue from where you last left off.

 Reorder each episode by long-pressing on it then dragging it up or down.
 You can tap on the icon to enter Selection mode, which lets you select multiple episodes, or drag without long-pressing on them before.

-Play an queued episode or get information it by tapping on its name.
-To download the episode tap the Download button.
-As before, tapping a track will popup a sheet, and let you play the track.
+Play a queued episode or get information by tapping on its name.
+To download the episode, tap the Download button.
+As before, tapping a track will pop up a sheet and let you play the track.

 Downloads